Quasi-maximum Likelihood Inference for Linear Double Autoregressive Models: Introduction

-Secondly, based on the G-QMLE and E-QMLE, two robust Bayesian information criterions (BICs) are proposed for model selection in Section \ref{section2.4-bic}, and they are shown to enjoy the selection consistency without any moment condition on the process $\{y_t\}$.
-As the first stage of Box-Jenkins' procedure, order selection is of crucial importance for fitting time series in practice, and Bayesian information criterion (BIC) is one of the widely used tools to select orders for time series models \citep{Poskitt_Tremayne1983BICinTS,Cryer_Chan2008TSA,Fan_Yao2008nonlinear}. \cite{Schwarz1978} introduced the BIC for likelihood functions in the exponential family, \cite{machado1990model} extended the BIC to a wide class of likelihood functions, and \cite{machado1993robust} further studied the robust BIC based on objective functions defining M-estimators.
-Note that the quasi-likelihood function of the proposed G-QMLE belongs to the exponential family while the E-QMLE belongs to the class of M-estimators, this motivates us to propose two BICs that are in line with the estimation procedure.
-We further show that the proposed two BICs are asymptotically consistent in estimating the true order.
-Simulation studies indicate that, even if the sample size is not very large, the proposed BICs have satisfactory performance once the theoretical conditions on the innovation are satisfied for two QMLEs.
-This also illustrates the robustness of the proposed BICs in finite samples.
+Second, based on the E-QMLE, we propose a Bayesian information criterion (BIC) for model selection in Section \ref{section2.4-bic}, and show that it enjoys selection consistency without any moment condition on the process $\{y_t\}$.
+As the first stage of the Box--Jenkins procedure, order selection is crucial for fitting time series in practice, and the BIC is widely used to select orders for time series models \citep{Poskitt_Tremayne1983BICinTS,Cryer_Chan2008TSA}. \cite{Schwarz1978} introduced the BIC for likelihood functions in the exponential family, \cite{machado1990model} extended the BIC to a wide class of likelihood functions, and \cite{machado1993robust} studied the BIC based on objective functions that define M-estimators.
+Note that the E-QMLE belongs to the class of M-estimators, motivating us to propose a BIC that is robust, in line with the estimation procedure.
+We further show that the proposed BIC is asymptotically consistent in terms of estimating the true order.
+Simulation studies indicate that, even if the sample size is not very large, the proposed BIC exhibits satisfactory performance.